General Terms and Conditions and Client Information

-- In cases of intent or gross negligence,
+- In cases of intent or gross negligence, or

-- in cases of negligent or willful physical injury or negligent or willful injury of life, body or health of a person,
+- in cases of negligent or willful physical injury or negligent or willful injury of life, body or health of a person, or,

-- on the grounds of compulsory statutory liability as defined for example in the product liability law.
+- on the grounds of compulsory statutory liability as defined, for example, in the product liability law.

-10.2 If the Seller has violated essential contractual obligations through negligence, his liability is limited to foreseeable damage typical of the contract, unless unlimited liability applies pursuant to section 9, para 1.
+9.2 If the Seller has violated essential contractual obligations through negligence, his liability is limited to foreseeable damage typical of the contract, unless unlimited liability applies pursuant to section 9, para 1.
 Essential contractual obligations are those obligations the contract imposes on the Seller which are material to the contract and whose fulfillment makes the due performance of the contract possible and on the performance of which the Client normally relies and is intended to rely.

-10.3 Otherwise, the Seller’s liability is excluded.
+9.3 Otherwise, the Seller’s liability is excluded.

-11) Statute of Limitation
+10) Statute of Limitation

 The Client’s claims against the Seller - except those mentioned in Section 8 - expire by limitation no later than one year after the time of knowledge and at the latest five years after delivery of the performance, unless unlimited liability applies pursuant to Section 9, para 1.

-12.2 The assignment of claims by the Client arising from the contract with the Client, in particular the assignment of Client’s warranty claims, are excluded.
+11.2 The assignment of claims by the Client arising from the contract with the Client, in particular the assignment of Client’s warranty claims, are excluded.

-13) Applicable Law and Jurisdiction
+12) Applicable Law and Jurisdiction

 12.1 The laws of the Federal Republic of Germany shall apply to all legal relations between the parties to the exclusion of the laws on the international purchase of movable goods.